New Employee Information

 - Your home postal code.

-IMPORTANT: The first time you access e-People, you have to be at an APL site connected to the APL network.
+IMPORTANT: The first time you access e-People, you have to be at an AHS/APL site connected to the APL network.

-For detailed information on Employee Home and your self-service features, check out the e-People Reference Guides found on the APL e-People resources by going through the AHS Staff page for access:
+For detailed information on your self-service features, check out the e-People Employee Resources on Insite.

 Employee Groups - Collective Agreements & Terms and Conditions